Florida PTA Frequently Asked Questions

-A: Go to floridapta.org, under the Programs tab you will find the easy to complete Award Applications.
+A: Go to floridapta.org, under the PTA Leaders tab you will find the easy to complete Award Applications.

 Q: How do I submit an award application?

 A: It is easy to submit applications.
-Go to floridapta.org, Programs tab and find the award applications.
+Go to floridapta.org, PTA Leaders tab and find the award applications.
 Just fill in the blanks and remember to submit extra documents on how you did your program/event, about your principal, or other applicable information.

 Q: When will the awards be given out?

-A: The awards will be given out at the Florida PTA Leadership Convention in July 2016.
+A: The awards will be given out at the annual Florida PTA Leadership Convention in July.

 Q: Why don’t we have a better venue for the awards to be given out?

-A: This year we will have a great event to showcase just the Florida PTA Award Winners from across the state.
+A: We have a great event to showcase just the Florida PTA Award Winners from across the state.
 We will have more time to celebrate your winners, information about each award and booklets that describe the program/event, info on the Principal, etc.

 Q: Why should I apply for the awards?